BeardedGinger/admin-page-notes/readme.txt

 == Description ==

-Have you ever created a page template that just aggravated posts of a custom post type?
+Have you ever created a page template that just aggregated posts of a custom post type?
 Pretty cool huh?

 Well, your client won’t think it’s that cool 2 months from now when they’re editing their site.
 They click “edit page” *and it’s blank!*.